331 Model Predictions for Rare $B$ and $K$ Decays, and $\Delta F=2$ Processes: an Update: Introduction

 The Standard Model (SM) describes globally the existing data on quark-flavour violating processes rather well \cite{Buras:2020xsm} but with the reduction of experimental errors and increased precision in non-perturbative and perturbative QCD and electroweak calculations a number of tensions at the level of $2-5\, \sigma$ seem to emerge in various seemingly unrelated observables.
 While some of these tensions could turn out to be the result of statistical fluctuations, underestimate of systematical and theoretical errors, it is not excluded that eventually they all signal the presence of some kind of new physics (NP).
 Therefore, it is interesting to investigate what this NP could be.

-In the present paper we will address some of these tensions in four particular 331 models based on the gauge group $SU(3)_C\times SU(3)_L\times U(1)_X$ \cite{Pisano:1991ee,Frampton:1992wt} \footnote{A recent critical reanalysis of 331 models and a collection of references can be found in \cite{Pleitez:2021abk}.}.
+In the present paper we will address some of these tensions in four particular 331 models based on the gauge group $SU(3)_C\times SU(3)_L\times U(1)_X$ \cite{Pisano:1991ee,Frampton:1992wt} \footnote{A recent critical reanalysis of 331 models and a collection of references can be found in \cite{Pleitez:2021abk}.
+For a recent analysis see also \cite{CarcamoHernandez:2022fvl}.}.
 As these models have much smaller number of new parameters than supersymmetric models, Randall-Sundrum scenarios and Littlest Higgs models, it is not evident that they can remove all present tensions simultaneously.